Social Media Client Reporting for Agencies: Reports That Renew Retainers

 Section 5: Recommendations and next month’s plan.

 What you’re going to do next month and why.
 Base it on the data.
 Reference specific results that inform the strategy.
-This is where you demonstrate that you’re not just posting and hoping.
-You’re iterating based on performance.
+This is where you demonstrate that you’re not just posting and hoping — you’re iterating based on performance.

 Section 6: Appendix (optional).